cernekee/ocproxy/README.md

  * No proxies are involved, so apps should not require any special configuration.
- * vpnns is better-suited to hard-to-proxy protocols such as VOIP or BitTorrent.
+ * vpnns is better-suited for hard-to-proxy protocols such as VOIP or BitTorrent.
  * vpnns will only ever run on Linux.
  * vpnns may interfere with dbus connections.

-Unlike previous approaches to the problem (e.g. anything that involves running `ip netns`), vpnns does not require root privileges, changing the host network configuration, or any proxy configuration in the app.
+Unlike previous approaches to the problem (e.g. anything that involves running `ip netns`), vpnns does not require root privileges or changing the host network configuration.

 The `--name` option allows additional (and separate) namespaces to be created.